orkungursel/grunt-phpclassmap/README.md

 Update: add the map option for changing the item
 Change: change the existing filter option functionality to filter found entries

+### Version 0.0.7

+Update: add the sort option
+Update: provide better feedback of the found classmap results